-Shoppers have told us how important that extra $25 is.
+Shoppers have told us how important that extra money is.
 Each week, it lets them put fresh, local produce on their tables.
 The matching funds come from the operating budget of the BFC – can you make a donation to help?

 Boston Area Gleaners Volunteers glean fields after farmers finish their harvesting, which saves good produce from being plowed under.
 We defray the cost of deliveries by Boston Area Gleaners (BAG) with donations of $5 per 30 lb. box of produce delivered; that added up to $1,413 in 2015.
 They also collect unharvested food from local farms and work with other farmers’ markets, shelters, farms and other organizations in Eastern Massachusetts.